-To constitute insurance fraud, the fact contained in, or omitted from, the statement must be material.
+To constitute insurance fraud in New Jersey, the fact contained in, or omitted from, the statement must be material.
 The statement or omission can be in connection with any record, bill, claim or other document.
 Its form can be written, electronic, oral, or anything else.
 Thus presumably, under New Jersey's definition of insurance fraud, smoke signals would satisfy the requirements.
 The statement or omission must relate to any of the following:

 1. A claim for payment, reimbursement or other benefit pursuant to an insurance policy, or from an insurance company.
 Claims made with agencies administering the New Jersey Unsatisfied Claim and Judgment Fund Law are also included;

 2. An application to obtain or renew an insurance policy.
 One example of this would be concealing on an application for car insurance, or application for car insurance renewal, that the car is used for business.
 Another example would be misstatements concerning the actual address of the car's owner, or who its regular driver is.
 A non-automotive example might be failing to report preexisting conditions, when asked on an application for health insurance;

 3. Any payment made or to be made in accordance with the terms of an insurance policy or premium finance transaction; or

 4. An affidavit, certification, record or other document used in any insurance or premium finance transaction.